 Mosquito net

-There is a risk of malaria and dengue fever in Costa Rica, so a mosquito net is essential.
+There is a low risk of malaria and dengue fever in Costa Rica, however a mosquito net is essential.

-- We recommend trying to get a box shaped net, as it is the easiest shape to put up because it can be attached by all four corners/attached to walls when
+• We recommend trying to get a box shaped net, as it is the easiest shape to put up because it can be attached by all four corners to walls or rope.

-- Tie long pieces (minimum 2 meters) of string to each corner of the net to allow you to hang it more easily and save time on your first
+• Tie long pieces (minimum 2 meters) of string to each corner of the net to allow you to hang it more easily and save time on your first attempt.

 Water containers